The Hellbenders: Plot

 Later the party is attacked by Mexican bandidos but is rescued by the American cavalry who capture several of the bandidos.
 Heeding Claire's wishes, the soldiers escort the wagon to the fort where Captain Allen was a former commander.

 Claire, resentful of Jonas' fanaticism, arranges for the coffin to be buried in 'her' husband's fort.
 Jonas orders his sons to sneak back into the Union fort, dig up the coffin, and return the money to the wagon; in the meantime, he whips Claire and makes her stay outside of the cave where the group takes shelter in the storm, leading Claire to become gravely ill from pneumonia.

 The group moves on—but their horses are killed by what appears to be a mad beggar but is a thief who wishes to rob them.
-They later fall afoul of Indians who were thought to be 'friendly' and would be agreeable to selling horses to the Hellbenders.
+They later fall afoul of Indians who are thought to be friendly and willing to selling horses to the Hellbenders.
 The chief demands that Jeff (who raped and murdered his daughter with a bayonet when he should have been buying horses) be handed over to him.
 Ben denounces his family's fanaticism and offers the Indians all the money in the coffin, only to be caught in the crossfire between his arguing brothers, who shoot each other over the money; satisfied, the Indians ride away.
-The mortally wounded Jonas discovers that his sons dug up the wrong coffin that contains the remains, instead bringing that of Pedro the head bandido who promised Jonas they would meet again.
+The mortally wounded Jonas discovers that his sons dug up the wrong coffin that contains the remains, instead bringing that of Pedro the head bandido, who promised Jonas they would meet again.
 As Ben and Claire watch on, Jones crawls away and dies by the edge of the river, as the flag of the Hellbenders regiment sinks to the bottom of the river.